 What is strength?

 I was brought up in a way that discouraged boys and men to show their emotions.
-It was thought of as showing strength when you showed no emotion unless it was a mild happiness.
+As a result, it was thought of as showing strength when you showed no emotion unless it was a mild happiness.
 Strong emotion of any kind was frowned upon.
 Perhaps you can relate to that?
 Yet, it is well acknowledged now that it requires great strength to show your emotions and requires little personal investment to hide how you feel.
-What is important is that you choose an appropriate time to share them and with the people it is appropriate to share them with.
+What is important is that you choose an appropriate time to share them.
+Ensure you share with the appropriate people.

 How does embodied confidence feel?

 Embodied confidence is a new way of being for many people.
 It is that awareness of one’s inner state in this moment that allows you to be mindful of how you feel and be able to manage it skilfully, compassionately and powerfully.
 It will improve the quality of your relationship with yourself and others as well as your health and well- being.
 For me, embodied practice helps to give me more confidence.
-I am more aware of how I feel each moment and so I am better equipped to walk into situations with more confidence and not have to know every detail and be able to adapt when things change or require flexibility.
-I am also better able to remain calm when before situations would have made me more anxious and stressed.
-I am also more relaxed, less stressed and more at ease.
+I am more aware of how I feel each moment and so I am better equipped to walk into situations with more confidence.
+It is not necessary to know every detail.
+A further ability is to be able to adapt when things change or require flexibility.
+I am better able to remain calm when before situations would have made me more anxious and stressed.
+Generally, I am more relaxed, less stressed and more at ease.

-I am grateful to the many embodied confidence teachers I have had over the years and proud to be able to share it for the benefit of others in many ways including life coaching, meditation, Moving Meditation and martial arts all of which require some degree of embodied practice.
+I am grateful to the many embodied confidence teachers I have had over the years.
+I’m proud to be able to share it for the benefit of others.
+This includes life coaching, meditation, Moving Meditation and martial arts, all of which require some degree of embodied practice.

 Over to you